AnyBody/anybody-tutorial/index.rst

 Welcome to the AnyBody Tutorials.
 This is a good place to start learning how to do musculoskeltal modeling in the AnyBody Modeling System.

-.. note:: If you are a new user.
-Please use 7 minutes to watch the introductory video.

 .. raw:: html

     <video width="80%" style="display:block; margin: 0 auto;" controls>